 - What investment of effort, resources, time needs to be made to improve the culture?

 61-90 Days – Implementing The Plan to Change Organizational Culture

 Objectives: To have buy-in across the organization on the culture management plan.
 To establish the means by which to measure the effectiveness of the plan.
 To implement the culture management plan.

-You are now several months into cultivating your culture, enough time to be seeing hopeful sprouts and tiny seedlings, but obviously too early to grow a full tree.
+You are now several months into making a change in your organizational culture, enough time to be seeing hopeful sprouts and tiny seedlings, but obviously too early to grow a full tree.
 You’ve listened (and are continuing to listen).
 You’ve enacted early, visible, and impactful wins.
 Now it’s time for the long-term strategy.

 Think of the long-term strategy as turning an aircraft carrier around.
 You’ve got your coordinates, you know where you need to be headed, and you’re steering that way.
 It’s going to take time, however, and patience to get things headed in the desired direction.
 Stay the course.